Apple Questions

 How To Use And Access Your Mac's Utilities Folder

-Where is the Utilities folder on Mac?
+How to Locate the Utilities Folder on Your Mac?

 Dock: If you have an Applications folder in your Dock, click it to open the Utilities folder, which will be with your other apps.